kubernetes/enhancements/keps/sig-network/20190125-ingress-api-group.md

       preference depends on the implementation.
 1. If there is no matching path, then the `defaultBackend` for the host will be used.
-1. If there is not match for the host, then the overall `defaultBackend` for the Ingress will be selected.
+1. If there is not a match for the host, then the overall `defaultBackend` for the Ingress will be selected.

 ##### `Exact` match